Jacqueline-Stiehl/node-js-readme-generator-jstiehl/Develop/README1.md

 ### [Questions](#questions)

 ## Installation
-y
+Step #1...

 ## Usage

-s
+Instructions for use...
+Project features...

 ## License
-The license for this project is Apache-2.0 and the link for license information is https://opensource.org/licenses/Apache-2.0.
+The license for this project is GNU-GPLv3 and the link for license information is https://www.gnu.org/licenses/gpl-3.0.

 ## Contributing
-b
-d
+Collaborators include...
+Guidelines for other developers...

 ## Tests
-d
+To run tests,...

 ## Questions
 Please find more information at my GitHub, located [here](https://github.com/Jacqueline-Stiehl).